pivotal/blog/content/post/visualizing-cloud-foundry-part-1.md

 {{< tweet 598235841635360768 >}}

 But what happens behind the curtain?
 Cloud Foundry is actually a pretty complex distributed system.
-Trying to understand the many components and how they work together represents a steep learning curve.
-Operators and anyone with an interest that goes beyond deploying an application will have to build their mental model of the platform by looking at docs, logs, metrics, configuration files, or actual source code.
-Up to now, there was nothing that would allow them to visualize and explore Cloud Foundry in a more interactive and graphical way.
+Trying to understand the many components and how they work together presents a steep learning curve.
+Operators and anyone with an interest that goes beyond deploying an application have to build their mental model of the platform by looking at docs, logs, metrics, configuration files, or actual source code.
+Until now, there was nothing that would allow them to visualize and explore Cloud Foundry in a more interactive and graphical way.
 Weave Scope provides exactly that: a novel tool that can be used to reveal Cloud Foundry’s topology and the interplay between the different components of the platform.
-This gives everyone, from newcomers to seasoned experts, new ways to learn about Cloud Foundry and troubleshoot a running system if necessary.
+This gives everyone, from newcomers to seasoned experts, new ways to learn about Cloud Foundry and to troubleshoot a running system if necessary.

 In this first of two blog posts, we will show you how we made Weave Scope, a tool originally aimed at Docker and Kubernetes, work happily alongside BOSH and Cloud Foundry.
 The second post will then introduce you to two plugins we wrote for  Weave Scope in order to visualize some Cloud Foundry-specific aspects.
 Before we dive in, though, you might want to check out [this demo](https://demo.scope.cf-app.com) to get a better idea of what Cloud Foundry looks like when visualized through Weave Scope.